- When is a cavernous body implant/penile prosthesis necessary?

 List of sources:

 6 Mathers MJ, Klotz T, Vahlensieck W, Zellner M, Lümmen G, Roth S, Huland H, Sommer F. (2008) Is rehabilitation of erectile function following pelvic surgery reasonable?
 Review of the literature: from sports to PDE5 inhibitors [Is rehabilitation of erectile function following pelvic surgery reasonable?
 Review of the literature: from sports to PDE5 inhibitors].
-Urologist A. 2008 Jun;47(6):685-92.
+Urologe A. 2008 Jun;47(6):685-92.

 DOI: Link